 "They take pity on you because of your daughter," Rancher replied, his shoulders straightened forward and logic broken between his words.

 "That may be true," Pa thoughtfully admitted, the words played over his lips like they were his own thoughts and not Ranchers.
-"After all, she is perfect."
 He turned back to glance at me, a smirk touched along his jaw before straightening forward again, his tongue clicked to urge on his horse.
 I sank my teeth into my lip, the frozen bite of blood bitter coated along my tongue, burned through my throat and pressed along my skin in a resentment that twisted along me like the rusted flesh of broken metal.

 The fire crackled restlessly, the flames caught and sparked up into the darkness with pops of red and gold faded.
 I shifted against the rock; the broken edge of it pressed to my back and dug itself under my skin.
 Pa stared into the flames, the reflection goldening their edges and looking for all the world like he didn't have a care or worry that could break him.
 He glanced over at Doc Potter, a smirk along his jaw and I followed his gaze, the Doc pressed over his shoulder with a flask to his lips.